-Dr. Zachary Paikin is Senior Visiting Fellow at the Global Policy Institute in London, UK and an expert with the Minsk Dialogue Council on International Relations.
-He is a founding member of the Cooperative Security Initiative, a project supported by the OSCE that works toward enhancing support for international cooperation in the wider Euro-Atlantic area.
-He also serves as Senior Editor of Global Brief magazine and is an expert with the Canada-Russia Research Initiative (CRRI).
-His research, which focuses on great power relations and the future of world order, has been published by leading think tanks including the European Council on Foreign Relations (ECFR), the Royal United Services Institute (RUSI), the Russian International Affairs Council (RIAC), LSE IDEAS, the Konrad-Adenauer-Stiftung (KAS) and the Friedrich-Ebert-Stiftung (FES).
-He was named a GLOBSEC Young Leader in 2019.
-Paikin holds a BA in Middle East Studies from McGill University, a Master of Global Affairs from the University of Toronto’s Munk School, and a PhD in International Relations from the University of Kent in Canterbury, UK.
+Dr. Zachary Paikin is a Researcher in EU Foreign Policy at the Centre for European Policy Studies in Brussels (CEPS).
+He is also a Nonresident Research Fellow at the Institute for Peace & Diplomacy in Toronto and Senior Visiting Fellow at the Global Policy Institute in London, UK.
+He additionally holds expert affiliations with the Minsk Dialogue Council on International Relations and with the Canada-Russia Research Initiative (CRRI) based at the University of Victoria.
+Paikin is also a member of the Cooperative Security Initiative, a project supported by the OSCE that works toward enhancing support for international cooperation in the wider European region.
+His research, which focuses on great power relations and the future of world order, has been published by leading think tanks including the European Council on Foreign Relations, the Royal United Services Institute, the Russian International Affairs Council, LSE IDEAS, the Konrad Adenauer Foundation, the Fondation pour la recherche stratégique, and the Wilson Center’s Kennan Institute.
+In 2019, he was named a GLOBSEC Young Leader and in 2021 he was invited to join the European Leadership Network’s Younger Generation Leaders Network on Euro-Atlantic Security (YGLN).
+Paikin holds a BA in Middle East Studies and Political Science from McGill University, a Master of Global Affairs from the University of Toronto’s Munk School, and a PhD in International Relations from the University of Kent in Canterbury, UK.

 - Great Power Relations

 - Zachary Paikin, “Through thick and thin: Russia, China and the future of Eurasian International Society,” International Politics (2020).